Udo/key-event-widget/README.md

 - Logs key events and executed scripts.

 ## Beware!
 - I made this for a home automation key pad.
 Since this checks and executes shell scripts on key press/release, running this program on a desktop computer is probably a bad idea.
-However, in that use case you can use this thing as an example and modify the file 'keyservice' to execute some Python code when events happen, which should be a lot more performant.
+However, in that use case you can take this thing as an example and modify the file 'keyservice' to execute some Python code when events happen, which should be a lot more performant.
 - The webserver **is unsecured and unauthenticated**—users should take steps to restrict access or opt to run `keyservice` standalone.

 ## Installation